n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 Keygen needs path Set In source code constant.
 (Would like to automate this In the future and package release with Keygen).

 Unpack all files and sub vi's into a folder.
-Open project
+Open project (Bitcoin Lost key Finder.lvproj)
-run
+Set Path for Keygen, Copy Keygen to path you choose.
-Load Search File
+Set Path constant in Search bith Addresses Sub vi to save found key file.
-Set Path for Keygen.
+Load Search File.
-Copy Keygen to correct Path.
+Run VI.
 Select Number of threads.
 Press start.
 Enjoy!

 Chances of finding Key, Near Zero but this is a fun learning excersise.

 Donate: Bitcoin Address  bc1q7h637v8x62lapknuvlyxzf0ylan38vexc0h6wr